Nicholas Hoult

 Hoult performed in local theatre productions as a child.
-He made his screen debut at age seven in the 1996 film Intimate Relations, and appeared in several television programmes between 1998 and 2001.
-His breakthrough came with the 2002 comedy-drama About a Boy.
+He made his screen debut at age six in the 1996 film Intimate Relations, and appeared in several television programmes.
+His breakthrough came with his role in the 2002 comedy-drama About a Boy.
 He achieved wider recognition for his performance as Tony Stonem in the E4 teen series Skins (2007–2008).
-His transition to adult roles began with the 2009 drama film A Single Man, for which he earned a BAFTA Rising Star Award nomination, and the fantasy film Clash of the Titans (2010).
-He played the mutant Hank McCoy in the 2011 superhero film X-Men: First Class, a role he reprised in later instalments of the series.
+His transition to adult roles began with the 2009 drama A Single Man and the fantasy film Clash of the Titans (2010).
+He played the mutant Hank McCoy / Beast in the 2011 superhero film X-Men: First Class, a role he reprised in later instalments of the film series.

-Hoult starred as a zombie in the romantic comedy Warm Bodies (2013), and had a supporting role in 2015's Mad Max: Fury Road.
-He starred in a number of independent films before portraying various historical figures such as Robert Harley in the black comedy The Favourite (2018), writer J. R. R. Tolkien in Tolkien (2019), and Peter III in the Hulu comedy-drama series The Great (2020–present).
-His work in The Great earned him nominations for two Golden Globes and an Emmy Award.
-He has since starred in the black comedy The Menu (2022).
+Hoult played the title role in the adventure film Jack the Giant Slayer (2013) and a zombie in the romantic comedy Warm Bodies (2013).
+He had a supporting role in the action film Mad Max: Fury Road (2015) and portrayed various historical figures such as Robert Harley in the black comedy The Favourite (2018) and Peter III in the Hulu comedy-drama series The Great (2020–2023).
+His work on The Great earned him nominations for two Golden Globes and a Primetime Emmy Award.
+He has since starred in the black comedy The Menu (2022), the courtroom drama Juror #2 (2024), the horror film Nosferatu (2024), and the superhero film Superman (2025).

-Outside of film, Hoult voiced Elliot in Lionhead Studios' 2010 action role-playing game Fable III, appeared in the 2009 West End play New Boy, and supports the charitable organisations Teenage Cancer Trust and Christian Aid.
+Outside of film, Hoult voiced Elliot in the 2010 action role-playing game Fable III and appeared in the 2009 West End play New Boy.
+He supports the charitable organisations Teenage Cancer Trust and Christian Aid.